Welcome to Year 1. We are really looking forward to teaching the children and to working with you.

 The maths fact knowledge expected in each year group by the end of the year is attached to this letter.

-Other home activities that would enhance your child’s learning experience this half term include finding out about and visiting local bridges, drawing, writing or craft activities related to types of bridges, building bridges and engineers.
+Other home activities that would enhance your child’s learning experience this half term include finding out about castles, visiting a castle, drawing, writing or craft activities related to castles, knights and princesses.

-The children will have PE with Mr Bain on Monday afternoons, and with Mrs Wiltshire on Friday afternoons.
-Please ensure your child’s PE kit is in school at all times.
+The children will have PE with Mr Bain on Tuesday afternoons and a second session on a Friday morning but please ensure your child’s PE kit is in school at all times.
 Please do ensure that your child’s jumper and PE kit is named.